Manchester derby: 2020s

-The late 2010s and early 2020s saw City reach unprecedented levels of success, winning the league in four out of five seasons under the management of Pep Guardiola.
-Most of these seasons were characterised by closely fought title battles between Liverpool and City, and United were able to finish a distant second to City on a couple of occasions.
-However, their derby games continued to be competitive and mostly unpredictable.
+The late 2010s and early 2020s saw City reach unprecedented levels of success, winning the league in six out of seven seasons under the management of Pep Guardiola.
+Most of these seasons were characterised by closely fought title battles between Liverpool and City, however the derby games between United and City continued to be competitive and mostly unpredictable.

 The first derbies of the 2020s came in a 2019–20 EFL Cup semi-final tie in January 2020.
-City's 3–1 win in the first leg at Old Trafford was enough to send them to their third successive EFL Cup final, as United were only able to produce a 1–0 win in the second leg at the City of Manchester Stadium; City went on to win their seventh EFL Cup, their third in a row and the fifth since 2014.
+City's 3–1 win in the first leg at Old Trafford was enough to send them to their third successive EFL Cup final, as United were only able to produce a 1–0 win in the second leg at the City of Manchester Stadium.

 The first league derby in this decade came exactly a week after City's EFL Cup triumph in March 2020.
 Played at Old Trafford, goals from Anthony Martial and Scott McTominay completed United's first league double over City since 2009–10 and proved to be their last home match to be watched by spectators before the restrictions caused by the COVID-19 pandemic started.

-The following COVID-19 affected season, the two clubs met once more in a EFL Cup semi-final.
+In the following pandemic-affected season, the two clubs met once more in a EFL Cup semi-final.
 This was the fourth time the clubs had met at this stage of the competition and the third time in eleven years.
-For the second consecutive season, City came out on top, winning 2–0 at Old Trafford in a single-legged spectator-less fixture, thanks to goals from John Stones and Fernandinho, and so reached their ninth EFL Cup final, fourth consecutive final, and sixth in the previous eight seasons.
+For the second consecutive season, City came out on top, winning 2–0 at Old Trafford in a single-legged spectator-less fixture, thanks to goals from John Stones and Fernandinho.
 In March 2021, United had their second successive league win at City for the first time since 2010, with another 2–0 victory and goals from Bruno Fernandes and Luke Shaw.